 - calming down the body may help in calming down your mind: lie down in bed and starting at the toes tense and relax the muscles going all the way up the body

-- this tip I am dying to try out but the hefty investment will have to wait for now: sleeping under a weighted blanket.
-Apparently the pressure on your body triggers the brain into upping soothing neurotransmitters
+- sleep under a weighted blanket.
+The pressure on your body triggers the brain into upping soothing neurotransmitters

-- try meditation techniques; I started taking Zen meditation classes at an actual zendo almost two years ago but meditation can be taken up anywhere anytime.
+- try meditation techniques: you can do this by taking meditation classes at a zendo but meditation can be taken up anywhere anytime.
 Again, there are plenty of apps for that too.
-A lot of people I have spoken to about this are using Headspace, at home I use InsightTimer myself
+Headspace or InsightTimer are often used.

 It may not be for everyone but cuddling up with someone may help you fall asleep faster.
 For some being cuddled does the trick, others may find actively cuddling someone else is helpful.
 If you fall in the last category and you are without a cuddling partner, there are in fact other options.
-I have heard of people simply hugging a pet, a large cushion or the good old-fashioned teddybear.
+You can hug a pet, a large cushion or the good old-fashioned teddybear.
 For a more high tech option take a look at the Somnox Sleep Robot, developed in collaboration with Auping.

 Doing the same exact routine every night before bedtime actually helps in letting the brain and body know it is time to get ready for sleep.
 Exactly what that routine consists of is of course up to you: a skin routine, taking a bath, reading a book, writing in a journal, listening to a podcast, getting your outfit ready for the workday, decluttering your bedroom before actually getting into bed: if done every night and with mindful attention you will in time experience the relaxing effect.